VigilChain

 Available to AI analysis

-Rule identifiers · File paths · Configuration files or snippets · Finding metadata · Relevant source files or excerpts from the cloned repo when needed for classification, narrative, or reachability analysis
+Rule identifiers · File paths · Configuration files or snippets · Finding metadata · Relevant source files or excerpts from the cloned repo when needed for classification, narrative, or reachability analysis.
+Production inference is served by Anthropic Claude through AWS Bedrock inside VigilChain's AWS environment by default; tenants with Bring Your Own AI Key route to their own Anthropic account instead.

 not requested